ajinkyathail/ajinkyathail/README.md

 - 👋 Hi, I’m @ajinkyathail
-- 👀 I’m interested in Works On Projects, And New Languages
+- 👀 I’m interested in Works On New Projects, And New Technologies
-- 🌱 I’m currently learning B.E(Information Technology)
 - 📫 How to reach me ajinkyathail@gmail.com

 <!---